Blog

 Two teenage girls facing away from each other, one holding up her hand in a gesture of avoidance, symbolizing emotional distance and tension.

-Writing this section has made me reflect on the many ways in which anxiety has shaped my life, and how, thankfully to a smaller degree, it still does today.
+Writing this section has made me reflect on the many ways in which anxiety has shaped my life, and how, thankfully to a smaller degree, it still shapes it today.
 How about you?
+How does anxiety manifest in your life?
+How would your life be different without it?

 How can we be less anxious?